actonbp/acton_website_updated/content/_index.md

 ---
 title: "Bryan Acton"
 subtitle: "Postdoctoral Researcher at Durham University Business School"
-description: "My name is Dr. Bryan Acton and I work in the centre for leadership and followership with a set of wonderful colleagues including Robert Lord.
+description: "My name is Dr. Bryan Acton and I work in the centre for leadership and followership (Durham University).
+I will be assistant professor of Leadership/Organizational Behavior at [Binghamton University School of Management](https://www.binghamton.edu/som/research/cls/index.html).
 I am interested in cutting-edge data analytic approaches for answering questions about our social world.
 I am particularly interested in studying leadership in collectives."
 sharing_image: "img/bryansocial.png"
 images:
   - img/avatar.png